chaipi-chaya/CarND-Advanced-Lane-Lines/README.md

 #### 1. Provide an example of a distortion-corrected image.

-All code in pipeline is in "pipeline.ipynb"
+All code in pipeline located in "pipeline.ipynb"

 To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:
 ![alt text][image2]